kbuzzard/xena/README.md

 and it is based on his book "A Concise Introduction to Pure Mathematics", published by Chapman & Hall.

-Students sometimes like printed up course notes for a course, for various reasons.
+Students sometimes like typed up course notes for a course, for various reasons.
 One of the goals of this project is to type up notes for this course but in the Lean language.
-Once this is done, we could argue that, in some sense, Xena will understand that course.
+Once this is done, one could argue that, in some sense, Xena will understand that course.

 Another goal is to type up solutions to all of the example sheet questions